PrantoMondal/AlbumApp/README.md

 1. Launch the app using the instructions above.
 2. Navigate through different screens using the provided UI elements.

-## Contributing

-To contribute to this project, follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`.
-4. Push to the original branch: `git push origin <branch_name>`.
-5. Create a pull request.
-Alternatively, see the GitHub documentation on creating a pull request.

 ## Contact

-If you want to contact me, you can reach me at [your-email@example.com](mailto:your-email@example.com).
+If you want to contact me, you can reach me at [prantomondal517@gmail.com](mailto:prantomondal517@gmail.com).

-## License

-This project uses the following license: MIT License.